-ADMINISTRATIVE DETENTION/WEDNESDAY SCHOOL/ SATURDAY SCHOOL
+ADMINISTRATIVE DETENTION/WEDNESDAY SCHOOL

-Hesperia High School's Administrative Detention, Wednesday School, and Saturday School are discipline options that school administrators may choose to use at their discretion as alternatives to home suspension.
+Hesperia High School's Administrative Detention and Wednesday School are discipline options that school administrators may choose to use at their discretion as alternatives to home suspension.

-Administrative Detention is held after school on Tuesday or Thursday from 2:30 p.m. - 3:00 p.m., Wednesday School is held from 2:30 p.m. - 3:30 p.m., and Saturday School is held as needed from 8:00 a.m. to 12:00 p.m. in the school cafeteria.
+Administrative Detention is held after school on Tuesday or Thursday from 2:30 p.m. to 3:00 p.m. and Wednesday School is held from 2:30 p.m. to 3:30 p.m.
 Students assigned Administrative Detention, Wednesday School, or Saturday School will receive official notification of the date and time at least 24 hours in advance.
 Parent or guardian will also be given at least 24-hour notification.
 Students who fail to attend their assigned date will be assigned Alternative Learning Center (A.L.C.) or issued home suspension.
 All students issued detentions are expected to report on time with schoolwork to complete and comply with the rules of the supervisor.
 Parents will be responsible for providing transportation for the student in the event of such an assignment.
 (C.C.R.
 Title 5, Sec.
 353)